bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

 Let me show you how you can actually implement it in your code.
-I\'m going to start by scrolling down here a little bit and they mentioned that there\'s a number of ways to get started.
+I&apos;m going to start by scrolling down here a little bit and they mentioned that there&apos;s a number of ways to get started.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 239/240.
 (143) ~~~~~~~~~~~~~~~~~~-->